shekharbiswas/Tesla-Stock-Analysis/Article.md

 With no surprise, TESLA became the most valued car company on the planet on 13th July, 2020.
 It surpassed the combined market value of BMW, VW, GM and many other rivals.

-However, it is not that clear that it can be considered a success or not due to many reasons:
+However, it is not that clear that it can be considered a success or not.
+There are many reasons:
 <br>

 * Tesla is still in red in Income and Revenue.